 of Officers.
 The president, second vice president,

-the first and third vice presidents in odd years.
+secretary, shall be elected in odd numbered years and the first and third vice presidents in even numbered years.

 publication.
 The Newsletter shall be published at

 least 60 days prior to each meeting of the society.

 groups and organizations are urged to become involved in documentary

 and project activities of historic value which in some manner

 include books, manuscripts, and articles of at least 4,000